Ctenotus robustus

-The eastern striped skink (Ctenotus robustus) is a species of skink found in a wide variety of habitats around Australia.
-They are long-tailed, fast moving skinks that are quite large, growing to a maximum length of about 30cm (including the tail which can make up around 2/3 of its length).
+Ctenotus robustus, the eastern striped skink, is a species of skink found in a wide variety of habitats around Australia.
+They are long-tailed, fast moving skinks that are quite large, growing to a maximum length of about 30 cm (including the tail which can make up around 2/3 of its length).
 This skink is mostly brown with a white-edged black stripe running down the length of its back and tail with broad brown stripes along the side of the body with rows of white spots.
 The sides become lighter, turning into an off-white colour towards the underside of the skink, running from the groin to the chin.
 The striped skink (Ctenotus robustus) is similar in appearance to the spotted-back skink (Ctenotus uber orientalis) with the main identifying difference being the solid stripe running down the back of C. robustus whereas C. uber orientalis has a row of dots.

 The eastern striped skink is a wary diurnal skink that typically inhabits mostly open areas with the option of shelter in grass, low shrubs or rocks, and will burrow under rocks or logs when seeking shelter.

 Ecology

 C. robustus are diurnal creatures and surface active, using rocks, logs and ground litter for shelter and create burrows under rocks for the purpose of hibernation and nesting.
 All Ctenotus skinks are egg layers, and the female C. robustus will lay 4 to 8 eggs, with larger skinks typically laying more eggs.
-Eggs are laid in late spring (October-December) and hatch about 2 months later.
+Eggs are laid in late spring (October–December) and hatch about 2 months later.
 They feed mostly on arthropods and occasionally other young lizards, and are preyed upon by snakes and feral cats.
 They are very shy and very quick, so disappear into shelter when humans or other larger creatures are close by, this makes them difficult to spot.